xp_process⚓︎

 ⚓︎

-Also allows list-indexing by list
+Also allows list-indexing by list and slice.

 __init__(dims)